Natural Gourmet Institute Contact Us

 Three Stone Hearth (CA)

 Clearly, the demand for health-supportive cuisine has greatly increased during the last decade, due to rising rates of obesity and other diet-related ailments.
 As the leader in health-supportive culinary arts, the Natural Gourmet Institute prepares students to meet this demand.
 Our evolving curriculum provides them with the skills necessary to remain on the cutting edge of the food and health connection.
 What differentiates our program from others is this: in addition to acquiring the skills necessary to become chefs, our students also learn about the medicinal and nutritional aspects of food and how they can be used to promote wellness using a variety of dietary paradigms.
-That kind of knowledge can open the door to all kinds of career opportunities.
+That kind of knowledge enables our graduates to carve out successful career paths.

 Questions?
 Contact Rosemary Serviss- 212-645-5170, ext 103 placement@naturalgourmetschool.com